The major is a part of the School of Nursing, an academic unit within the College of Health and Behavioral Studies.

 Currently Enrolled Major Changers

-In order for students to change their major to Nursing, they must have a cumulative GPA of 3.00 or greater.
+In order for students to change their major to nursing, they must have a cumulative GPA of 3.00 or greater.
 Applicants should complete a Change or Declaration of Major form and submit it to the nursing academic adviser.
-After the adviser signs the form it will be submitted to the department head and then the registrar.
+After the adviser signs the form it will be submitted to the school director and then the registrar.
 Submit the Change or Declaration of Major form to Burruss Hall Room 105.